XB15/MicroProto/README.md

-# PR-BRD
+# MicroProto
-Repository for the XB15-PR MainBoard
+Repository for the XB15-MicroProto MainBoard